- Remove the tick as soon as you can

 Your main aims are to remove the tick promptly, to remove all parts of the tick’s body and to prevent it releasing additional saliva or regurgitating its stomach contents into your bite wound.

-* Alternative Methods : With pointed tweezers (not blunt eyebrow tweezers!) grasp the tick as close to the skin as possible; without squeezing the tick’s body, pull the tick out without twisting (it is difficult to twist tweezers without separating the tick’s head from its body) – there may be considerable resistance.
+With the pointed tweezers (not blunt eyebrow tweezers!) grasp the tick as close to the skin as possible; without squeezing the tick’s body, pull the tick out without twisting (it is difficult to twist tweezers without separating the tick’s head from its body) – there may be considerable resistance.

 If no tools are available, rather than delay use a fine thread, something like cotton or dental floss.
 Tie a single loop of thread around the tick’s mouthparts, as close to the skin as possible, then pull upwards and outwards without twisting.

 DO save the tick in a container in case a doctor asks for evidence that you have been bitten (label it with date and location).
-Public Health England is also currently running a scheme to investigate ticks – see below.
+The UK Health Security Agency runs a scheme to investigate ticks – see below.

 DO NOT use your fingernails to remove a tick.
-Infection can enter via any breaks in your skin, e.g. close to the fingernail.
+Infection may enter via any breaks in your skin, e.g. close to the fingernail.

 DO NOT try to burn the tick off, apply petroleum jelly, nail polish or any other chemical.
-Any of these methods can cause discomfort to the tick, resulting in regurgitation, or saliva release.
+Any of these methods can cause discomfort to the tick, resulting in saliva release.

-After you have removed your tick, keep it in a sealed container and send it to Public Health England’s Tick Recording Scheme.
+After you have removed your tick, keep it in a sealed container and send it to the UK Health Security Agency Tick Surveillance Scheme.
 They will identify it for you and add the information to their database.